New Client Meetings

 Rule of thumb: A properly conducted interview creates clear mutual expectations and eliminates almost all problems.

 Being late is unacceptable.
 Some potential clients have tight schedules and plan to leave immediately upon the completion of the interview.
 Others just get irritated if you are not on time.
-If you realize you are going to be late, even if it’s just 10 minutes late, call and say so.
+If you realize you are going to be late, even if it’s just 10 minutes late, call or text the client directly.
+They’ll appreciate the courtesy and professionalism.

 Suggested Interview Procedure